ReFloat: Low-Cost Floating-Point Processing in ReRAM for Accelerating Iterative Linear Solvers: Evaluation

+\textbf{CG solver.} Overall, the geometric-mean(GMN) performance of Feinberg~\cite{feinberg2018enabling}-fc and \rfloat are $0.8362\times$ and $12.59\times$(up to $29.89\times$) respectively.
+GPU and \rfloat converge on all matrices while Feinberg~\cite{feinberg2018enabling} does not converge on 6 out of 12 matrices and the IDs of not converged matrices are {\tt 353}, {\tt 354}, {\tt 2261}, {\tt 355}, {\tt 2259}, and {\tt 845}.
+The GMN of \rfloat compared to Feinberg~\cite{feinberg2018enabling} on the six converged matrices is $12.94\times$.
+For most of the matrices, \rfloat performs better than the baseline GPU.
+For matrix {\tt 2257}, {\tt 1848} and {\tt 2259}, the performance of \rfloat is $0.8973\times$, $16.77\times$ and $0.6660\times$ respectively.
+However, the performance of Feinberg~\cite{feinberg2018enabling} is even lower, and it is 2.21E-2$\times$, 3.48E-1$\times$ and NC respectively.
 The slow down is because the required number of clusters for SpMV is larger than the number available on the accelerators.
 If the number of clusters for SpMV on one matrix is fewer than the available clusters on an accelerator, the deployed clusters will be only invoked once to perform the SpMV.
 But, if the number of clusters for SpMV on one matrix is larger than the available clusters on an accelerator, (1) cell writing for mapping new matrix blocks to clusters and (2) cluster invoking to perform part of SpMV will happen multiple times, thus more time is consumed for one SpMV on the whole matrix.
-In ESCMA, with the default floating-point mapping, i.e., 118 crossbars for a cluster, there are only 2221 clusters available.
+In Feinberg~\cite{feinberg2018enabling}, with the default floating-point mapping, i.e., 118 crossbars for a cluster, there are only 2221 clusters available.
 However, to perform one SpMV on the whole matrix, 209263, 15797, and 381321 clusters are required respectively for matrix {\tt 2257}, {\tt 1848}, and {\tt 2259}.
-The required cluster number for the two matrix is far larger than the available number in ESCMA, resulting in cell writing and cluster invoking 103, 8, and 187 times respectively for the three matrices.
-So the performance of ESCMA is lower than the baseline GPU on the two matrices.
-In \rfloat, to perform one SpMV on the whole matrix, the same numbers as that in ESCMA of clusters are required for matrix {\tt 2257} and matrix {\tt 2259}.
+The required cluster number for the two matrix is far larger than the available number in Feinberg~\cite{feinberg2018enabling}, resulting in cell writing and cluster invoking 103, 8, and 187 times respectively for the three matrices.
+So the performance of Feinberg~\cite{feinberg2018enabling} is lower than the baseline GPU on the two matrices.
+In \rfloat, to perform one SpMV on the whole matrix, the same numbers as that in Feinberg~\cite{feinberg2018enabling} of clusters are required for matrix {\tt 2257} and matrix {\tt 2259}.
 We configure $e=3$, $f=3$ for \rfloat, so the available clusters for matrix {\tt 2257} and matrix {\tt 2259} are 21845.
-The cell writing and cluster invoking times for matrix {\tt 2257} and matrix {\tt 2259} are 10 and 18 respectively, which are less than the cell writing and cluster invoking times in ESCMA.
+The cell writing and cluster invoking times for matrix {\tt 2257} and matrix {\tt 2259} are 10 and 18 respectively, which are less than the cell writing and cluster invoking times in Feinberg~\cite{feinberg2018enabling}.